 - Sugar - I use organic cane sugar.
 This can be omitted if you strictly avoid sugar.

 - Poultry seasoning - I like this one by Frontier.
 It includes sage, thyme, onion, pepper, marjoram, celery seed, and cayenne.

 If you have sage, thyme, and celery seed on hand but not poultry seasoning, feel free to use a tiny pinch of each.
-The problem is that it's difficult to measure such small amounts, and the celery seed will need to be turned into a powder first.
+The problem is that it's difficult to measure such small amounts.
+Also the celery seed will need to be turned into a powder first.